Faculty Rights and Responsibilities Petition Form

 FR&R Petition Form

-The Senate Committee on Faculty Rights and Responsibilities will consider a petition if the petitioner has first used the Ombudsperson process.
-Only when matters cannot be resolved through that process, will the committee consider a case.
+The Senate Committee on Faculty Rights and Responsibilities will consider a petition if the petitioner has first used the Ombuds process.
+Only when matters cannot be resolved through the ombuds process, will the committee consider a case.
+Petitioners should refer to Policy AC76 Section III, Conciliation, University Resource and Support Mechanism, and Ombuds.

 You MUST check YES in answer to the question below about contacting an ombudsperson to view and complete the form.